testing-cabal/testtools/doc/for-test-authors.rst

 In older versions of testtools, ``skipTest`` was known as ``skip``.
 Since Python 2.7 added ``skipTest`` support, the ``skip`` name is now deprecated.
-No warning is emitted yet – some time in the future we may do so.

 addOnException